STEVENBOBER/securetasks-be/README.md

 SecureTasks is a Node.js and Express-based REST API for managing tasks with built-in authentication, role-based access control, and OWASP Top 10 security mitigations.

 This project was designed as an application security demo to showcase secure API design principles.

+Notes: This demo is in progress.

 ---